bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/build-an-application.md

 - Testing and debugging your code

 ## CI/CD Pipeline (link to pipeline templates)
-- Setting up a continuous integration (CI) environment
+- Setting up a continuous integration (CI) environment and [pipeline templates repo](https://github.com/bcgov/pipeline-templates/tree/main/tekton#tekton-pipelines)
 - Configuring your CI tools and integrating with OpenShift
 - Automating the build and deployment process